connervieira/Predator/HARDWARE.md

 This section contains recommendations for those looking to build a hardware device that runs Predator.

 - The processing device should be fully capable of running Linux.
-    - Having a device that can easily run Linux will make installing and setting up Predator drastically easier, as you'll spend less time troubleshooting compatability issues, and more time actually assembling and configuring your device.
+    - Having a device that can easily run Linux will make installing and setting up Predator drastically easier, as you'll spend less time troubleshooting compatibility issues, and more time actually assembling and configuring your device.
         - More specifically, something running a Debian-based distribution will work best.
 This includes operating systems like Ubuntu, Raspberry Pi OS, Pop!_OS, and several others.
 - Camera color accuracy is practically irrelevant when it comes to Predator's ability to recognize license plates.
-    - Even grayscale cameras should have no problems recognizing license plates.
+    - Even gray-scale cameras should have no problems recognizing license plates.
 - Consider the context of the situation you want to use Predator in, and consider how to align your camera and it's lens.
     - You should have your camera's lens zoomed in as far as reasonably possible.
         - For example, if you're installing Predator in a car, you may want to zoom in on the area in front of your car, where the license plate of the car in front of you is likely to be.